Effects of the kinetic energy in heat for overdamped systems: Abstract

 \section{Abstract}

-In the derivation of the thermodynamics of overdamped systems, one ignores the kinetic term contribution, since the velocity is a slow variable to the forces.
-In this paper, we show that the kinetic term needs to be present in the calculation of the heat distribution in order to have a correct correspondence between the underdamped and overdamped cases, meaning that the velocity can not be fully ignored in the thermodynamics of these systems.
-We emphasize the result for two different systems, the harmonic potential, and the logarithm potential.
+In the derivation of the thermodynamics of overdamped systems, one ignores the kinetic energy contribution, since the velocity is a slow variable.
+In this paper, we show that the kinetic energy needs to be present in the calculation of the heat distribution to have a correct correspondence between the underdamped and overdamped cases, meaning that the velocity can not be fully ignored in the thermodynamics of these systems.
+We do this by investigating in detail the effect of the kinetic energy for three different systems, the harmonic potential, the logarithm potential, and an arbitrary non-isothermal process.